-Just a few days ago someone quoted in Facebook, “Life of an introvert revolves around books, coffee, rains and a hoodie.
-Well, the post was supposed to be funny but honestly I couldn’t agree more as this is what my life looks like.
+Just a few days ago someone quoted on Facebook, “Life of an introvert revolves around books, coffee, rains, and a hoodie.
+Well, the post was supposed to be funny but honestly, I couldn’t agree more as this is what my life looks like.
 I myself am an introvert and I know that we are more likely to fall in love with books and coffee than with people.

 Walden by Henry David Thoreau

 Imagine your life inside a cabin that too in the forest.
 Sounds interesting?
 Well, in the book “Walden” Henry David Thoreau talks about his experience living in a cabin inside the woods and falling in love with a much simpler life, and being quite comfortable in the natural setting away from the society.

 A lot of Emily Dickinson’s poems reflect her own sentiments about people and her unwillingness to confront the outside world.
 “The Complete Poems” are a set of poems by Emily where she certainly could portray every introvert’s thoughts in her own way.

 The sweet and simple Jane Eyre always used to get lost in her own thoughts and feelings since childhood.
 She is one of the most relatable introverts who often used to be contempt with her own little world and literature rather than being tempted with any complicated human drama.

 The Elegance of the Hedgehog by Muriel Barbery

 The story of the novel actually explains the life of many other introverts.
 The story talks about characters who feel they should hide their true selves from the world and become someone else as they think that the real world will not accept who they really are.
 Well, this makes sense to a lot of people in the world now.

 The story deals with two characters basically – an extrovert Ruth and Kathy, an introvert girl.
 Where the two of them contrast each other completely, the character Kathy will be highly appreciated by the introverts as an observant; you might also feel Kathy be a detached and passive narrator of the book.